 Carly Mayer, PsyD, is a licensed clinical psychologist specializing in the treatment of disruptive behavior disorders, anxiety, and selective mutism.
 Dr. Mayer is a New York State Certified School Psychologist and directs our Teacher-Child Interaction Training (TCIT) program, guiding teachers in positive attention alongside firm limits to improve emotion regulation and compliant behaviors in the classroom.
-She is also the clinical director of Camp CAPSTONE, our newly developed summer program to improve social skills and emotion regulation in young children, ages 4-6, with a variety of difficulties.
+She is also the clinical director of CAPSTONE, our newly developed summer program to improve social skills and emotion regulation in young children, ages 4-6, with a variety of difficulties.

 Dr. Mayer provides individual and family therapy to children and adolescents presenting with disruptive behavior disorders.
 She is certified in Parent-Child Interaction Therapy (PCIT) and has expertise in parent management training (PMT).
 She also uses cognitive behavioral approaches to work with children, adolescents, and their families to address anxious behaviors.
 Dr. Mayer specializes in intensive interventions for children and adolescents with selective mutism and is part of the leadership team for our Mighty Mouth Kids program for selective mutism.